peihongt/Arm-based-Temperature-Controlled-Lighting-System/README.md

 2. ADC conversion on input analog temperature value
 - Step 1: In the Categories tab on the left, go to Analog and select ADC1.
 - Step 2: Enable the IN0 which corresponds to output pin PA0 to configure it as an ADC pin
-- Step 3: Set the resolution value to 12 bits (15 ADC clock cycles) which specify the ADC values that we'll be getting ranges from 0 to 2^12.
+- Step 3: Set the resolution value to 12 bits (15 ADC clock cycles) which specify the ADC values that we'll be getting ranges from 0 to 2^12 which is 4095 and change the sampling time to 15 clock cycles.

 ![image](https://user-images.githubusercontent.com/82261395/122635837-a30eab80-d118-11eb-8632-472ff0fd57e0.png)